Schools must have a code of behaviour for students. It is drawn up by the board of management with help from parents and staff.

-A code of behaviour in a school must set out the following:
+The code of behaviour in a school sets out the:

-- Procedures to be followed before a student is suspended or expelled
+- Procedures to follow before a student is suspended or expelled

 - Grounds for lifting a suspension

-Department of Education guidelines recommend that the prevention of bullying should be a fundamental part of a written code of behaviour and discipline in all schools.
+Department of Education guidelines recommend that the prevention of bullying should be a fundamental part of the written code of behaviour and discipline in all schools.

 Codes are drawn up with input from teachers, parents and the educational welfare officer.
-Educational welfare officers work for the Tusla (the Child and Family Agency) and they help co-ordinate all policies concerning both attendance and broader educational welfare.
+Educational welfare officers work for Tusla (the Child and Family Agency) and they help co-ordinate all policies around attendance and broader educational welfare.

 There are Guidelines for Schools on Developing a Code of Behaviour (pdf) and information for parents and guardians about schools on the Tusla website.